-Because of this shift in preferences, many older home owners prefer to “age in place” and make adjustments to their home, instead of moving.
+Because of this shift in preferences, many older homeowners prefer to “age in place” and make adjustments to their homes, instead of moving.

-Some people wish to stay in their homes to save money on living expenses; retirement communities or senior living centers can be prohibitively expensive, running thousands per month just for the living accommodations, without the any personal assistance.
-In fact, a recent poll from The Consumer Federation showed affordable housing as the second most important issue to the boomers, just behind quality health care.
+Some people wish to stay in their homes to save money on living expenses; retirement communities or senior living centers can be prohibitively expensive, running thousands per month just for the living accommodations, without any personal assistance.
+A recent poll from The Consumer Federation showed affordable housing as the second most important issue to the boomers, just behind quality health care.